AstraBert/hophop-science/_posts/2024-08-04-all-you-need-is-attention-and-opensource.md

 ---
 layout: post
-title: Attention is all you need - and open source!
+title: Attention is all you need - and open source!"
-tags:
+tags: [AI, LLMs, Open-source]
-  - transformers
-  - llms
-  - ai
-  - open-source
+comments: false
 ---

 # Attention is all you need - and open source!